labusekm/GenAI-HW2/README.md

 Data is extracted to csv formant to allow further processing.

 The following decisions were made in application design
-- each embedding chunk is wole record from input data - it's enough for good quality and cost effective solution
+- each embedding chunk is wole record from input data - it's enough for good quality and cost effective solution (solution is still efficient when invoking llm with param: max_tokens=50)
 - added title, type, age and platform availability into metadata to improve the speed of data filtering
 - used HuggingFace embedding as recommended fine-tuned solution
 - Cohere "command" model is recommended for RAG-oriented tasks